jkkawano/jkawano-cs376/_posts/2018-09-10-good-design-bad-design.md

 ---
 layout: post
-title: Good Design, Bad Design Assignment Posted
+title: Assignment: Good Design / Bad Design
 ---

-My good design / bad design assignment has been posted.
+My Good Design / Bad Design assignment has been posted.
 Pages can be found under Assignments in the navigation bar.